mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

     ```text
     sia_1        | Finished loading in 0.7577895 seconds
     ```
-    In my tests, this process took 50 minutes on a solid-state drive (SSD).
-If you're running Sia on a hard-disk drive (HDD), it will take considerably longer.
+    In my tests, this process took 50 minutes on an SSD.
+If you're running Sia on a hard-disk drive (HDD), it will take several hours.

 ## Complete blockchain sync

 Now, you need to wait for Sia to finish syncing its blockchain.
-You can check on status by running [Sia-UI](https://github.com/NebulousLabs/Sia-UI/releases/latest) on your host computer, as it will automatically connect to the siad instance running within the Docker container.
-You can also just check via the command line by periodically running this command:
+You can check on status by periodically running this command:

 ```bash
 docker exec -it sianextcloud_sia_1 ./siac consensus